will-snavely/PuzzleMod/README.md

 ## The Puzzle File Format
 Puzzles are organized into "packs", which are specified by a json file.
 This file is organized as follows.
 You puzzles are loaded into a single act (a modified Exordium).
-Multi-act packs are currently not supported, though are certainly possible.
+Multi-act packs are currently not supported.

 Here is a [sample puzzle file](./src/main/resources/puzzleModResources/packs/starter.json).